 He questions why climate change casts a much smaller shadow on literature than it does on the world.
 If seriousness and relevance were the precursor to great works of literature, then writers should jump on the bandwagon.
 In this time and space we are living the impacts of climate change, yet if one were to pick up a work of contemporary literature dating from the past decade, they would be hard pressed to find relevant references to a changing world.
 I know I have struggled to find one—one which speaks of climate change outside the nuances of academia.
 Where are the stories of the Sundarbans, which I have seen change in the span of a few years?
 Where are the stories of those constantly battling the impacts of nature that is unleashing its fury?
 Academic journals, news articles, feature stories and all other non-fiction accounts of climate change are fertiliser for stories, for literary fiction.
 Yet the narratives remain sparse.

 Cyclones, tornadoes, wildfires, degrading habitats and dying animals seem to have been relegated to the confines of academic journals, but that fails to touch the heart, invoke any imagination.
 Ghosh is right: "The great, irreplaceable potentiality of fiction is that it makes possible the imagining of possibilities"; storytelling adds life to even the most deadbeat of subjects.
 It was author Ben Okri who said it best when he said, "The fact of storytelling hints at a fundamental human unease, hints at human imperfection.
 Where there is perfection, there is no story to tell."

-Abida Rahman Chowdhury is an online journalist at The Daily Star, with a background in conservation and environmental science.
+Abida Rahman Chowdhury is a member of the Op-Ed and Editorial team at The Daily Star, with a background in conservation and environmental science.